visit-dav/visit/src/doc/using_visit/Animation/Animation_basics.rst

 ----------------

 Animation is used mainly for looking at how scientific databases evolve over time.
-Databases usually consist of many discrete time steps that contain the state of a simulation at a specific instant in time.
-Creating visualizations using just one time step from the database does not reveal time-varying behavior.
+Databases usually consist of many discrete timesteps that contain the state of a simulation at a specific instant in time.
+Creating visualizations using just one timestep from the database does not reveal time-varying behavior.
 To be most effective, visualizations must be created for all time steps in the database.